Want to bet on Kim Jong-un? Try North Korea debt

 "If there is a rapprochement with the international community that would be a positive, but the bigger issues of denuclearization and six-party talks will come second to securing the domestic situation.
 It could lead to a power struggle, but we won't know about that for a while," he said.

-According to Exotix, syndicated loans with a face value of roughly $1 billion were in the market, but have been in default since the mid-1980's.
+According to Exotix, syndicated loans with a face value of roughly $1 billion (644 million pounds) were in the market, but have been in default since the mid-1980's.

 Culverhouse said "small amounts" of the North Korean debt securities changed hands on Monday but declined to give specifics for competitive reasons.